stickteo/HipHopAmp/README.md

 ### MT3608
 Since trying to build a switching regulator failed, I turned my attention to cheap Chinese boost converters.
 The MT3608 seemed fairly small and compact.

+#### 24V Boost
 At first I simply try using the MT3608 to output 24V directly.
 There's always some weird noise even with a bench supply.
 I assume the regulator doesn't perform well when there's not much load.
 Seemingly the MT3608 picks up noise from its input power pin.
 It's also sensitive to output capacitance as well.

-(Trying a range of output capacitors to try to smooth the ripples away...)
+I was trying a range of output capacitors to try to smooth the ripples away...
+Generally, more output capacitance makes the ripple have a lower frequency while less capacitance (nothing) increases the frequency.
+Presumably it depends on the control circuit inside the IC.
+I would guess it's a comparator with some sort of hysteresis.

+I used an earbud to check the noise with no input.
+(Earbuds are more sensistive to noise compared to "audiophile" headphones.)
+It was tolerable with a bench supply feeding the MT308 to boost to 24V.
+(12V from the bench supply acts as ground.)
+When switching to an off the shelf 12V AC-DC adapter the noise got way worse.

+#### 5V to 12V and 24V Boost
+Using two MT3608 modules to get 12V and 24V from a single 5V supply doesn't work.

+The 5V goes to the input of both modules.
+With no load, 12V and 24V outputs.
+However, when I connect earbuds on the output the 12V output would jump up to 24V.
+I believe there is a sort of feedback loop created by the opamps...

+...

 ###